ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 1. Terminate the hosts with the failed jobs in either the AWS console, Azure portal, or OpenStack horizon using the above ip_address to search.

+#### Causing a Failure

+##### Causing a Workflow Step Failure

+If you find yourself in a situation where you want to cause a particular workflow step to fail, you can "kill -9" the specific tool in question.
+SeqWare should step in and retry that particular step up to a limit defined in your ~/.seqware/settings file.
+See [the procedure for the VCF upload tool][https://github.com/ICGC-TCGA-PanCancer/vcf-uploader#stuck-uploads] for a specific example.

+##### Causing a Workflow Failure

+If you need to engineer a workflow fail.
+A "kill -9" on the "docker run" on the worker is sufficient to indicate a failure to arch3.
+Afterwards, you can terminate the worker without any worries of getting the DB and rabbitmq out of sync.

 #### Debugging and trouble-shooting

 For debugging, you can login to the RabbitMQ web interface at port 15672 using a web browser.
 The URL usually looks like